HOA Frequently Asked Questions

 HOA bylaws are essentially guidelines for the operation of the HOA.
 The Bylaws define the duties of the various offices of the Board of Directors, the terms of the Directors, required meetings and notices of meetings, elections, and the principal office of the Association, as well as other specific items that are necessary to run the Association as a business.

-Covenants (CC&R’s -Covenants, Conditions, and Restrictions) are legally binding documents that are filed with the State, and pertain to the use of the property and what the Association is responsible for maintaining and how; it also includes how the assessments are billed.
+Covenants (CC&R’s -Covenants, Conditions, and Restrictions) are legally binding documents that are recorded with the County Recorder, and pertain to the use of the property and what the Association is responsible for maintaining and how; it also includes how the assessments are billed.